harshals/DBIx-Class-InflateColumn-CSV/README.md

 Module exports simple functions to search, add and delete values from a comma sperated list inside a column.

+BUILD

+To build this module, run

+	dzil build .

 INSTALLATION

-To install this module, run the following commands:
+To install this module, run the following commands from build directory:

 	perl Makefile.PL
 	make